LaurentOngaro/obsidian-img_upload-plugin/README.md

   - Toggle **Auto upload on file add** to upload new images automatically when they are added to the vault.
   - Toggle **Enable local copy** and set **Local copy folder** (path relative to vault root) to copy new images into a specified folder.
   - Both options are disabled by default for safety; enabling either will cause the plugin to act on newly created image files in the vault.
-- When auto-upload is enabled and an active note contains a reference to the local file path, the plugin will attempt to replace that local reference with the uploaded Cloudinary URL in the active editor.
+- When auto-upload is enabled and an active note contains a reference to the local file path, the plugin will attempt to upload the image first and, after successful upload, replace that local reference with the uploaded Cloudinary URL in the active editor.
+If the upload fails the local file will not be copied or replaced.

+- If auto-upload is enabled but neither an upload preset nor signed credentials are configured, the plugin will skip automatic uploads and show a single troubleshooting Notice per app session explaining how to configure an upload preset or enable signed uploads (the warning is shown only once to avoid startup noise).

 ## Troubleshooting & Limitations

 - If `navigator.clipboard.read()` is not available in your environment, clipboard paste might fail — Obsidian/Electron environments differ by version.
 - Animated GIFs from clipboard may be converted to static images by some OS clipboards.
 Use drag-and-drop if you need animated gif uploads.
 - If you need signed uploads, implement a small server endpoint that generates Cloudinary upload signatures (recommended).
 The plugin also supports a second option: you may choose to store your `API Secret` locally and use signed uploads directly from the plugin, but this is dangerous and **strongly discouraged** unless you fully accept the risk.

+- When automatic preset creation or auto-upload runs into a network/CORS error, the plugin will surface a clear Notice and open the help modal with guidance; if the auto-create step fails repeatedly at startup the plugin now attempts the creation at most once per session to avoid repeated CORS errors flooding the console.

 ### Example: minimal Express signing server